 With your first semester in the books, you likely have a better idea of your spending habits while on campus.
 Were you a saver or a bit of an over-spender?
-If it’s the latter, you’re not alone: The National Financial Wellness Study recently found that more than 70% of students are stressed about their finances.
-However, students at four-year universities are the least likely to follow a weekly or monthly budget.
+If it’s the latter, you’re not alone: WalletHub’s 2022 College Student Financial Survey found that 33% of students consider themselves spenders.

 The new semester provides an opportunity for a fresh start: It’s time to take back control of your finances.
 Use our list to set financial goals that will help you get — or keep — your finances in good shape for the new year.

 It’s impossible to manage your spending if you don’t know where your money is going.
 Use My Spending Report to help track your spending, budgeting, and savings, all in simple and straightforward charts.

 Goal 2: Make the most of your meal plan

 Did your report reveal that you’re spending way too much on eating out?
 Thankfully, this is an easy fix!
 Cut down on the fast food or off-campus restaurants, and stick to the dining hall or prepared-at-home options instead.

 Buying all of your textbooks at the beginning of the semester can be a major expense.
 Cut down on the cost by purchasing digital copies or gently used books.
 Often, used textbooks through online retailers will be cheaper than those in the campus bookstore.
 At the end of the semester, don’t forget to sell back your used books.
 Companies like CampusBooks, Chegg, or BookScouter are popular with students who like to make some of their text book money back.

 Goal 4: Take advantage of your campus perks

 Are you aware of all the perks that come from your association with your college campus?
 From free fitness classes to private tutoring, the savings will really add up if you take advantage of all that your campus has to offer.